floragunncom/search-guard-docs/configuration.md

 ### Generate hashed passwords

 The password hash is a salted bcrypt hash of your cleartext password.
-You can use the `hasher.sh` script that is shipped with Search Gueard to generate them:
+You can use the `hasher.sh` script that is shipped with Search Guard to generate them:

 ``plugins/search-guard-2/tools/hasher.sh -p mycleartextpassword``